Utsav2/utsav2.github.io/about.md

 title: About
 ---

 I'm a software engineer interested in building simple, self correcting and reliable systems.
 I'm interested in developer productivity, build systems, technical management and more.
-I work at [Vanta](http://vanta.com/).
+I work at [Vanta](http://vanta.com/) as a full-stack engineer.

 I used to work at Dropbox, and was responsible for enabling product velocity and ensuring reliability of our monolith Python web application, and larger async systems like [Cape](https://dropbox.tech/infrastructure/cape-technical-deep-dive).